 Game wardens say poachers were 173 fish over the limit.

-As we get into the last part of the year, Game Wardens everywhere are busier than ever combating poaching cases.
+Game Wardens everywhere are busier than ever combating poaching cases.
 Most of these tend to involve the poaching of big game animals.
-However, the Texas Game Wardens made a fish poaching bust at the end of November that had to shock even the most seasoned of wardens.
+However, the Texas Game Wardens made a fish poaching bust at the end of last year that had to shock even the most seasoned of wardens.

 The Game Wardens' press release was short and to the point.
 They do not state how the investigation proceeded from there, but it eventually led the wardens to two fishermen who had a staggering 350 crappie fillets in their possession.
 The daily bag limit for crappies is 25 fish in any combination in Texas.
 That means that the poachers were approximately 173 fish over the legal limit.